-Excludes the costs of our clinical model investments, which are comprised of the annual expenditures we incur to deploy our internal clinical resources, including the costs of employing doctors, nurses and social workers and medical supply costs.
+\ Excludes the costs of our clinical model investments, which are comprised of the annual expenditures we incur to deploy our internal clinical resources, including the costs of employing doctors, nurses, case managers, social workers and medical supply costs, amongst others.

 Our ability to deliver lower healthcare costs while improving the consumer's experience is a unique competitive advantage.
-This differentiation has led to our demonstrated ability to rapidly scale, as evidenced by the expansion of our model to 22 markets across three states covering approximately 81,000 members as of January 2021.
+This differentiation has led to our demonstrated ability to rapidly scale, as evidenced by the expansion of our model to 22 markets across three states covering approximately 81,500 Health Plan Members as of February 2021.
 We believe we have proven that our model is highly predictable and repeatable across different markets and will enable strong growth on a national level as we pursue our vision of becoming the most trusted senior healthcare brand in the country.

-For the years ended December 31, 2019 and 2020, our total revenue was \$756.9 million and \$ million, respectively, representing a year-over-year growth rate of %.
-For the years ended December 31, 2019 and 2020, our net loss was \$44.7 million and \$ million, and our Adjusted EBITDA was a loss of \$12.1 million and of \$ million, respectively.
+For the years ended December 31, 2019 and 2020, we had Health Plan Membership of 49,313 and 68,323, respectively, representing a year-over-year growth rate of approximately 38,5%.
+For the years ended December 31, 2019 and 2020, our total revenue was \$757.0 million and \$959.2 million, respectively, representing a year-over-year growth rate of 26.7%.
+For the years ended December 31, 2019 and 2020, our net loss was \$44.7 million and \$22.9 million, and our Adjusted EBITDA was a loss of \$12.1 million and gain of \$11.9 million, respectively.
 We anticipate further investments in our business as we expand into new markets and continue to offer additional innovative product offerings and supplementary benefits in order to attract new members.
 Accordingly, in the near term we expect that as our business grows our costs related to this growth, such as expanding our operations, hiring additional employees and operating as a public company, also will increase.
 However, in the longer term we anticipate that these investments will positively impact our business and results.